-You can appoint anyone you want, so long as they are willing to take on this responsibility, are over the age of 16 and not currently declared bankrupt.
+You can appoint anyone you want, so long as they are willing to take on this responsibility, are over the age of 16, and not currently declared bankrupt.
 This could be a family member or a friend, a solicitor or accountant, or a combination.
-For practicality’s sake, it is usually a good idea to have more than one attorney or maybe what is called a substitute attorney to step in if your original attorney can no longer do things for you.
+For practicality, it is usually a good idea to have more than one attorney or maybe what is called a substitute attorney to step in if your original attorney can no longer do things for you.
 You can appoint someone to deal with your financial matters and someone different to deal with your personal welfare.
-It is good practice to discuss with the person you want to be your attorney what being an attorney actually involves.
+It is good practice to discuss with the person you want to appoint before on what being an attorney actually involves.
 It will be helpful if you keep a note of the matters discussed and give your prospective attorney a copy too.

 Where or How to Get Power of Attorney?

 While some stationery stores sell Power of Attorney packs, we would not usually recommend these.
-Any local solicitor should be able to assist you to draft a Power of Attorney, provide legal advice on the matter and any other relevant advice, such as wills and tax planning.
+Any local solicitor will assist you in drafting a Power of Attorney, provide legal advice on the matter, and any other relevant advice, such as wills and tax planning.

-Solicitors will of course charge you for their services in drafting the Power of Attorney and these fees will often vary from firm to firm, depending on how complex you wish your document to be.
-In order to be registered with the Office of the Public Guardian, the Power of Attorney document must include a certificate signed by a practising solicitor or medical doctor which confirms that you are capable of understanding the consequences of signing the Power of Attorney.
+Solicitors will charge you for their services in drafting the Power of Attorney.
+These fees will often vary from firm to firm, depending on how complex you wish your document to be.
+To be registered with the Office of the Public Guardian, the Power of Attorney document must include a certificate signed by a practising solicitor or medical doctor.
+This confirms that you are capable of understanding the consequences of signing the Power of Attorney.
 Even if you do decide to use a pack or have a go at writing it yourself, you might be charged a fee for this service.

 What Happens to my Power of Attorney Once I Have Signed it?

 The Power of Attorney must be registered with the Office of the Public Guardian before it can be used, even if you are still capable of doing things for yourself.
 It is to be accompanied by an application form which contains a statement that your appointed Attorney(s) are willing to act on your behalf if and when required.
 There is also a registration fee payable.
-Once the Power of Attorney has been registered, your documentation and an authenticated copy of the Power of Attorney, along with a certificate will be returned to you (and to the sender if sent by a solicitor).
+Once the Power of Attorney has been registered, your documentation and an authenticated copy, along with a certificate will be returned to you (and to the sender if sent by a solicitor).
 More details on submitting Power of Attorney for registration and current fees is found on the Public Guardian’s

 Can my Attorney use my Power of Attorney Before I Become Incapable?